Using solid fuels safely and legally

 If you are using coal then you can look for the ‘Approved Coal Merchant’ accreditation.
 This is a scheme run by the Solid Fuel Association and means the supplier has agreed to work to the Coal Trade Code.

-The most common wood fuel is logs, however the various types of wood available burn in different ways.
+The most common wood fuel is logs, although the various types of wood available burn in different ways.
 A good wood fuel supplier will be able to provide advice.
 You should also be aware that wood needs to be seasoned (dried) before it can be burnt, which can take up to two years.
 Most fuel suppliers can provide wood that it already seasoned.

 Other wood fuels include wood chips and pellets.
 These are commonly used in more complex appliances such as wood fuel boilers, and your appliance manufacture or installer should be able to provide you with advice on appropriate fuel quality standards.